 What is the earliest date I can start the training?

 You may enrol to revalidate at any time.
-You can complete the revalidation of OCQ(AHP) courses up to 6 months before the expiry date without changing your future revalidation date.
+You can complete your revalidation up to six months before the revalidation due date without changing your future revalidation date.

-You will need to ensure you have enough time to complete ALL the requirements before your expiry date.
+You will need to ensure you have enough time to complete ALL the requirements before your revalidation due date.

 I am worried that I might forget to return to the course to complete the declarations.
 Will I still get reminders?